 It’s not just government agencies; businesses gather enormous amounts data about us too, and they share a lot of that information with each other and with our government.
 Privacy experts say such information should not be “repurposed” or used in “open-ended” digital dragnets.

-Voicing their concerns about personal data collection and use, a group of more than 60 tech leaders, business owners, and concerned Canadians have sent an open letter to Prime Minister Justin Trudeau, expressing concerns about Bill C-51 and its predicted negative impact on both personal privacy and the health of our economy overall.
+Voicing their concerns about personal data collection and use, a group of more than 60 tech leaders, business owners, and concerned Canadians have sent an open letter to Prime Minister Justin Trudeau, expressing their concerns about Bill C-51 and its predicted negative impact on both personal privacy and the health of our economy overall.

 The group warns that plans for warrantless access to subscriber data, new interception powers, weakened encryption and mandatory data retention by business would “dramatically exacerbate” the negative impact of Bill C-51, which they say should be fully scrapped.